igoswamik/PricingPanel/README.md

 # ShortProject-PricingPanel
-It's  a simple pricing panel project in which a very attractive priceing table has been implemented using HTML and CSS properties
+It's  a simple pricing panel project in which a very attractive pricing table has been implemented from scratch using HTML and CSS properties.